-- For resources harvested from external sources or hosted in the platform: - The ELG platform simply replicates the license information used by the producer of the data and applies anonymisation only if necessary to ensure distribution of resources harvested by the ELG Consortium itself. - For those provided by external providers, it is the sole responsibility of the provider to ensure GDPR compliance (cf. Section 3.2.4 for full details). - For resources produced during the project (directly or through the Open Calls): - These are compliant with GDPR restrictions and ensure that no sensitive data is contained (cf. Section 3.2).
-Should any anonymisation procedure be required, this is the responsibility of the data producer in order to allow sharing (cf. Section 3.2.4). - Regarding licensing of those resources, the Consortium is currently working on a licensing schema that complies with practices promoted by H2020 and Open Data policies.
-This will be available shortly, to be reported in the final version of the DMP.
+- For resources harvested from external sources or hosted in the platform: - The ELG platform simply replicates the licence information used by the producer of the data and applies anonymisation only if necessary to ensure distribution of resources ingested by the ELG Consortium itself. - For those provided by external providers, it is the sole responsibility of the provider to ensure GDPR compliance (cf. Section 3.2.4 for full details). - For resources produced during the project (directly or through the Open Calls):